 `Sandarbha`

-America is the melting pot of all nationalities, all religions across the globe.
-It is the land of opportunity that acts like a magnet.
-Working here for last twenty plus years, I happened to visit quite a bit of this great nation.
-Every now and then, particularly on long flights, I got to meet people curious about India - the land of Yoga and the Vaidik philosophy - The mystical nature of India.
-Internet has only fueled this curiosity and I guess lots of people have put in genuine hard work in branding (and selling) the Indian heritage (nothing wrong).
-At the same time , there is a definite realization in the west, that material and consumptive approaches have their limits when it comes to internal satiation.
-Whatever be the reason, or simply the conversation fillers, I often saw a 'thirst' to know more about "Eastern Wisdom" ; and India in general.
+America is the melting pot of all nationalities and religions.
+It is the land of opportunity, a magnet for people from all over the world.
+Having worked here for over twenty years, I have visited a great deal of this nation.
+Every now and then, particularly on long flights, I meet people curious about India—the land of Yoga, Vaidik philosophy, and its mystical nature.
+The internet has only fueled this curiosity, and I guess many people have worked hard to brand and sell the Indian heritage (nothing wrong with that).
+At the same time, the West is realizing that material and consumptive approaches have their limits when it comes to internal satiation.
+Whatever the reason, or perhaps just as a conversation filler, I often sense a thirst to know more about "Eastern Wisdom" and India in general.

-Early days, I used to respond ad-hoc, depending upon who I was talking to; or the situation , the conversation.
-As I grew older, got more comfortable in terms of my understanding of the American culture, it's openness; and genuine curiosity , I felt obligated to justify my answer.
-I may not be credible enough to take a point of view on this immense question but that should not be the reason to stop me putting in good effort to strive for one - what is India ?
+In my early days, I responded ad-hoc, depending on who I was talking to or the situation.
+As I grew older and more comfortable with American culture, its openness, and its genuine curiosity, I felt obligated to provide a more thoughtful answer.
+I may not be credible enough to offer a definitive view on this immense question, but that should not stop me from trying to answer it: what is India?

-It's a land of billion plus; a large and fertile agricultural base; growing very fast in technology; hundreds of political parties; all sorts of weathers; the tallest of the mountains; the deepest of the seas.
-But if you want to put a very concise answer that is really meaningful and that truly addresses the intent of the question, then the answer is not in the geography ; nor it is in the history!
-When people ask about India , they really want to know…
+It's a land of over a billion people, with a large and fertile agricultural base, rapidly growing in technology, hundreds of political parties, all sorts of weather, the tallest mountains, and the deepest seas.
+But if you want a concise and meaningful answer that truly addresses the intent of the question, then the answer is not in the geography or the history.
+When people ask about India, they really want to know…

 What is the essence of India?
-What is it you must know to blend in?
-What inspires Indian ethos and what drives the value system.
+What must you know to blend in?
+What inspires the Indian ethos, and what drives its value system?

-Lot of introspection; and conscious thinking - I reached kinda conclusion that India is actually two stories - The story of Rama and the story of Krishna.
-These two epics go beyond casts , regions and even religions.
-Yes , even Islam of India has shades of Rama and Krishna - be it the devotion of Raskhan or philosophy of Mirza Galib - they seem to echo one culture.
-In fact the offspring of these two - Islam and Hinduism - is Sufi culture .
-Khwaza Moinudding Chishti chose to settle down in India (Ajmer) and married into a Hindu family.
-So did Akbar whose wife Jodhabai was an ardent devotee of Krishna.
-So much so, she had Krishna temple right in her palace.
+After much introspection and conscious thought, I concluded that India is essentially two stories: the story of Rama and the story of Krishna.
+These two epics transcend caste, region, and even religion.
+Yes, even Indian Islam has shades of Rama and Krishna.
+Whether in the devotion of Raskhan or the philosophy of Mirza Ghalib, they seem to echo a single culture.
+In fact, the offspring of Islam and Hinduism is the Sufi culture.
+Khwaja Moinuddin Chishti chose to settle in India (Ajmer) and married into a Hindu family.
+So did Akbar, whose wife Jodhabai was an ardent devotee of Krishna and even had a Krishna temple in her palace.

-The remaining ten percent is where we get down to the deeper philosophy.
-Unfortunately just "stories" don't work out well enough in such conversations.
-We need a deeper appreciation of the scriptures such as Vedas Upanishadas Puranas and Samhitas.
-Reading and understanding all of them is true love of labor.
-And pretty confusing too, because they evolved over thousands of years, and they may even contradict each other.
-That is where Gītā fits in.
+The remaining ten percent is where we delve into the deeper philosophy.
+Unfortunately, mere "stories" don't suffice in such conversations.
+We need a deeper appreciation of scriptures like the Vedas, Upanishads, Puranas, and Samhitas.
+Reading and understanding all of them is a true labor of love, and it can be quite confusing, as they evolved over thousands of years and may even contradict each other.
+That is where the Gītā fits in.

-Gītā packs the entire wisdom of East in just seven hundred verses that are easy to understand and are available in every language.
-Hundreds of gurus and philosophers have described Gītā with their own commentary though Gītā is not a book by itself.
+The Gītā packs the entire wisdom of the East into just seven hundred verses that are easy to understand and available in every language.
+Hundreds of gurus and philosophers have described the Gītā with their own commentary, though the Gītā is not a book in itself.
 It is just one chapter of the epic Mahābhārat.
-It is a conversation between Krishna and Arjuna in the middle of the great war - also named Mahābhārat.
-Thus knowing Gītā is, in a way, the fastest way to get to the core of Eastern Wisdom.
+It is a conversation between Krishna and Arjuna in the middle of the great war—also named Mahābhārat.
+Thus, knowing the Gītā is, in a way, the fastest way to get to the core of Eastern wisdom.

 Krishna & Mahābhārat

-In the larger epic Mahābhārat, Krishna is the multifaceted incarnation of the God - as a king, a diplomat , a messenger and a friend and the one who stands up to the evil.
-Among all these and many others, his role as the driver of Arjuna's chariot is fascinating.
-This role is symbolic of one who is leading us on a righteous path; particularly when we are stuck into dilemmas.
+In the larger epic of the Mahābhārat, Krishna is the multifaceted incarnation of God—as a king, a diplomat, a messenger, a friend, and the one who stands up to evil.
+Among his many roles, his role as the driver of Arjuna's chariot is fascinating.
+This role symbolizes one who leads us on a righteous path, particularly when we are stuck in dilemmas.

 Dilemma is the central theme of this epic.
-Arjuna was confronted with most daunting challenge humanly possible - something beyond imagination.
-Destiny had forced him to pick up weapons against his own extended family, his friends and his teachers.
-He had rather give up his own life than to put his loved ones into harm's way.
-It was "literally" the existential question - to choose his life versus those who were the very reason of his existence.
-Despite being the most skilled warrior of his time, he was now a victim of "cycles of time".
-No one , not even God himself, may change this basic nature of our reality; that good and bad times are two sides of a single coin - a sinusoidal wave.
+Arjuna faced the most daunting challenge humanly possible—something beyond imagination.
+Destiny forced him to take up weapons against his own extended family, friends, and teachers.
+He would rather give up his own life than harm his loved ones.
+It was, quite literally, an existential question: to choose his own life versus the lives of those who gave his existence meaning.
+Despite being the most skilled warrior of his time, he had become a victim of the "cycles of time."
+No one, not even God himself, can change this basic nature of our reality: that good and bad times are two sides of a single coin—a sinusoidal wave.

-We now know for sure that everything in our universe is a wave, even the physical particles such as electrons - even our own bodies.
-What we don't understand from science is how we attach sense of joy and grief with this wave pattern.
+We now know for sure that everything in our universe is a wave, including physical particles like electrons and even our own bodies.
+What science doesn't explain is how we attach a sense of joy and grief to this wave pattern.

 Cyclic Nature

-"God" may not change this eternal truth but she sure may hold our hands during these difficult transitions.
-She can show us the path that may not be self evident to our intelligence.
-There may exist an option to enable us ride this wave!
+"God" may not change this eternal truth, but She can surely hold our hands during these difficult transitions.
+She can show us a path that may not be self-evident to our intelligence.
+An option may exist that enables us to ride this wave!

-Gītā targets this timeless, universal problem - the cyclic nature of our lives.
-That is what makes it ever relevant.
-The birth and death are cyclic , so are the day and night.
-In observable universe, everything grows and then diminishes.
-Greater the rise, bigger the fall.
-Every success finally meets it's failure and vice-versa.
-This is as true in business as in our emotional lives.
-Happiness and pain is a never ending cycle.
-Planets, stars and even black holes can't escape this truth.
+The Gītā targets this timeless, universal problem: the cyclic nature of our lives.
+That is what makes it ever-relevant.
+Birth and death are cyclic, as are day and night.
+In the observable universe, everything grows and then diminishes.
+The greater the rise, the bigger the fall.
+Every success eventually meets its failure, and vice-versa.
+This is as true in business as it is in our emotional lives.
+Happiness and pain are a never-ending cycle.
+Planets, stars, and even black holes cannot escape this truth.

 Krishna says..